 The last and furthest away from the stage is the rear mezzanine.
 While offering an average view of the stage, the ticket prices for this section sometimes are the only choice for those looking to see popular Broadway shows on a budget.
-The average price range for this section falls anywhere between $75 to $115, or more in case the show is generating a lot of positive buzz.

 The Date and Time